 Blushing and Social Anxiety

-Erythrophobia is the fear of blushing and is a type of social anxiety disorder that can significantly impact a person’s daily life, especially in situations where they might feel exposed or judged.
-This fear can lead to avoidance behaviours, such as avoiding social gatherings, public speaking, job interviews or even generalised to most any social encounter.
+Erythrophobia, the fear of blushing, can significantly impact a person’s daily life.
+While some blushing is a common human response to embarrassment or anxiety, people with erythrophobia may experience it to an excessive and distressing degree.
+The fear can lead to avoidance behaviours, such as avoiding social gatherings, public speaking, job interviews or generalised to most any social or public encounter.

 Some blushing is a normal human response

-One key thing to remember is that at least some amount of blushing is a normal physiological response to emotional arousal, often triggered by feelings of embarrassment, anxiety, shame, or excitement and is not exclusive to those with social anxiety.
+Some blushing is a normal physiological response to emotional arousal, often triggered by feelings of embarrassment, anxiety, shame, or excitement and is not exclusive to those with social anxiety.
 The problem can be when blushing becomes an issue in itself e.g. awareness and fear of blushing triggering further blushing.

 Blushing might not be perceived as badly as you think

-While erythrophobia can stem from past negative experiences it may not always be judged as harshly as sufferers imagine.
+While erythrophobia can sometimes stem from past negative experiences it may not always be judged as harshly as sufferers imagine.
 Research suggests that people who blush may be seen as more trustworthy.
 Additionally, blushing might not be as noticeable to others as sufferers imagine.
-Here is an article including some positives associated with blushing: https://www.businessinsider.com/blushing-easily-embarrassed-advantages.
+Here is an article including some positives associated with blushing: https://www.bbc.co.uk/future/article/20140310-why-blushing-may-be-good-for-you

 See this quote from our contributor George: “I suffered from intense blushing (and fear of blushing, that caused more blushing!) from the age of 14 up to age 50).
 It meant that I shied away from encounters and acted the fool in order to cover it up.
 But this isn’t the way to go.
 What I do now – when I blush – is to try and own the reaction/situation; simply say to the to those you are talking to, “I’m sorry, can I take a second….I don’t find this easy” or be honest and say, “I sometimes get anxious with people….can I take a second to relax”.
 You’ll be (pleasantly) surprised that people usually understand this and will give you the time (and support) to get yourself sorted.
 If you do this often enough it will become second nature, and you’ll find that – in time – you will blush less (or worry less about blushing).
 It’s worked for me, and I rarely blush now, whatever the situation.
 Try it…and where you can try and be honest about how you’re feeling with others.
 I hope this helps”.